 There had already been speculation about a ‘big Navi’ GPU arriving next year, which would be designed to take on the best of Nvidia’s GeForce graphics cards, so the Navi 20 chip could well feature the RDNA 2 architecture.

-The Navi 10 GPU is the first RDNA graphics processor to implement the new AMD architecture, and its complete specs are being brought to bear on the new Radeon RX 5700 XT card.
-The RX 5700 will feature a more cut-down version of the new Navi 10 GPU.
+The Navi 10 GPU was the first RDNA graphics processor to implement the new AMD architecture, and its complete specs are being brought to bear on the new Radeon RX 5700 XT card.
+The RX 5700 features a more cut-down version of the Navi 10 GPU.

 The full-fat chip features the TSMC 7nm process technology across 40 RDNA compute units (CUs) delivering 2,560 stream processors or RDNA cores, if you will.
 The Navi 10 GPU also comes with 64 render output units (or ROPS) and 160 texture units.
 It also houses four distinct asynchronous compute engines, 4MB L2, and 512kb of L1 cache.